LauraWartschinski/overflow_with_joy/README.md

 0f 05                   syscall
 ```

 The first three instructions save the address of the string on the stack.
 Then, this address is taken from the stack and put in register rsi.
 Next, the register RAX is cleared out to contain zero by using XOR with itself.
 RAX is then set to 1 by using incremet.
 Then, RDI and RDX are also set to 1 by copying the value from rax.
 With a shift left of 3 the value in RDX is changed to 8.
 Finally, the syscall is executed.
 This code will call printf and print "hacked!" to the screen.
+It is saved in the file `shellcode.bin`.

 But how would a hacker put this shellcode into the target program?
-The whole programm is quite small, however, and there is only a buffer of 8 bytes.
+The whole programm is quite small, and there is only a buffer of 8 bytes.

 ```
 #include <string.h>